Thedougler/nTek-main/readme.md

 **Looking Ahead**

 While the MS1 marks our first step, we're already eyeing the horizon for more focused versions.
 Imagine the MS1c, equipped with local voice control powered by high-quality microphones and onboard AI acceleration.
-Or the MS1b, which stretches the battery life using deep sleep techniques – perfect for those who value sustainability.
+Or the MS1b, which stretches the battery life using deep sleep techniques – perfect for those locations where a cable is just too ugly.

 As we embrace this journey of innovation, remember that this repository isn't just ours – it's yours too.
 So, dive in, explore, and let's shape the smart homes of the future, one line of code at a time.